ibi420/doubtfire-astro/src/content/docs/security/swagger-api-security-updates.md

 - **Action Taken:** Added a conditional check in the Swagger initializer to ensure that Swagger is only accessible in development environments.

 ### Context for the Decision
 - During testing, I attempted to access Swagger documentation on the production site by manipulating the URL to `https://ontrack.deakin.edu.au/home/api/swagger_doc.json` and `https://ontrack.deakin.edu.au/home/swagger_doc.json`.
-However, I observed that any such attempts were redirected back to `https://ontrack.deakin.edu.au/home`, indicating that Swagger is not needed in production or there are additional protective meassures not included in the Thothtech vesrion of Ontrack.
+However, I observed that any such attempts were redirected back to `https://ontrack.deakin.edu.au/home`, indicating that Swagger is not needed in production or there are additional protective measures not included in the Thothtech version of Ontrack.

 ## Affected Components
 The following components and files were updated as part of this security enhancement: